f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 Testing:
 *********

-1. Open hosts file and add GCP site IP to your HTTP productpage LB domain name
+1. Open hosts file and add GCP CE site IP (you can find this in F5 XC --> GCP site configuration details dialog below section) to your HTTP productpage LB domain name

-2. Open a browser and enter the public IP of the GCP CE site in the URL field
+2. Open a browser and enter the public IP of the GCP CE site or HTTP load balancer domain name in the URL field

-3. Uncheck the default host header value and create a custom host header with its value set to domain of product page HTTP LB

-4. Generate a GET request and validate UI content is displayed
+3. Send a GET request and validate UI content is displayed

-5. Now update the URL field of postman to `http://<gcp-site-pub-ip>/productpage?u=normal`
+4. Now update the URL field of postman to `http://<gcp-site-pub-ip>/productpage?u=normal`

 6. Keeping the other parameters same, again send the GET request and validate details are getting displayed as below